GbengaCyber/Device-Code-Flow-Attack-Microsoft-Entra-ID-Lab/README.md

 ---

-At this point — no alerts fired.
+At this point, no alerts fired.
 No CA policies triggered.
 No Sentinel rules matched.
 The sign-in logs showed a normal successful authentication.
 The attack was completely silent.

 ---